cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/engage/get-started-with-viva-engage/file-storage.md

         Include **engage.cloud.microsoft** and related URLs as a part of trusted zone.
 For more information, see [Microsoft 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges)

-    - In complex environments, especially those using wildcard configurations such as *.fabrikam.com, additional effort may be required to find the right configuration.
+    - In complex environments, especially those using wildcard configurations such as *.fabrikam.com, more effort may be required to find the right configuration.
 URLs may need to be moved between zones, or replaced with the absolute versions in some cases.

     - Users shouldn’t access Viva Engage using incognito or InPrivate mode or equivalent modes in other browsers.